elastic/rally-eventdata-track/README.md

 ### elasticlogs\_kibana\_source

-This parameter source supports simulating two different types of dashboards.
+This parameter source supports simulating three different types of dashboards.

 **traffic** - This dashboard contains 7 visualisations and presents different types of traffic statistics.
 In structure it is similar to the `Nginx Overview` dashboard that comes with the Filebeat Nginx Module.
 It does aggregate across all records in the index and is therefore a quite 'heavy' dashboard.